zeebear/100-days-of-code/r1-log.md

 + Fix the wonky exploded cauldron picture
 + Think again about how to close the mobile menu bar (it's a toggle, I'm not sure if it will be possible to do it "automatically"…)
 + Make all the "highlights" photos the same size
++ Make the first video auto-play

+### R1D17 (16-05-2020)

+Tried to come up with a way to close the mobile menu when a link is clicked, but couldn't come up with anything that would work with CSS only.
+I tried several ways to make the video auto-play.
+It now works on Firefox but not on Chrome on the desktop, but it works on many mobile browsers.
+Everything else is done, so I'm going to move on to the next project tomorrow.

+### R1D18 (17-05-2020)